 The Psychological Toll of a Workers' Compensation Injury

 Sometimes the hardest part of a workers' compensation injury is the psychological toll.
 Excruciating physical pain can lead to emotional suffering and depression.
-At the law offices of Randy Zeldin, Esq., I often tell clients they would not be human if they did not have an emotional response to a bad physical injury.
+At Randy Zeldin, Esq., I often tell clients they would not be human if they did not have an emotional response to a bad physical injury.
 This is most often true of my male clients, who in an attempt to be "macho" may bottle up their pain.

 Fortunately, Florida workers' compensation laws can provide psychological and psychiatric benefits, as a result of a physical injury.
 Under the law, as long as a mental injury is the result of a physical injury, psychological and psychiatric benefits can be awarded and are available.
 That is, mental or nervous injuries occurring as a manifestation of an injury would be the basis for getting mental health care.
 Benefits are not available under Florida workers' compensation laws as a result of stress, fright or excitement alone.
 An example would be a police officer who is shot by gun fire in the course of his duties and thereafter suffers from post-traumatic stress disorder.